 Technology Transfer Case Studies

-Here we list a number of important examples of LIGO's contributions to technology related to lasers, optical components, ultra-high vacuum components, materials engineering, distributed computing, and sensors.
+Here we list a number of important examples of the U.S. National Science Foundation Laser Interferometer Gravitational-wave Observatory's (NSF LIGO) contributions to technology related to lasers, optical components, ultra-high vacuum components, materials engineering, distributed computing, and sensors.

 Photo-thermal common-path interferometry